 Adjustable Rate Mortgages (ARMs), conversely, often offer low start rates that then change with the marketplace.
 It is the low start rate that makes ARMs more attractive to many borrowers.
 An ARM is a great option if you are planning to move from this home within a few years.
 By having a low start rate, borrowers benefit from increased buying power, with the ability to afford a higher loan amount than with many fixed rate loans.
 Buyers, however, need to keep in mind that the rates can change dramatically once the fixed-rate period ends.
 Even with pre-set life caps, which limit how much the rate can "adjust," rates can increase substantially.
 See Mortgage Loan Rates.

 Fixed/Adjustable Combination Loans are described by many as the "best of both worlds."
 These loans enable borrowers to enjoy the stability of a fixed rate loan during the early years of the loan, while also experiencing the increased buying power of an ARM.
 Start rates on this type of mortgage are often lower than standard fixed rate loans.
 Fixed/adjustable combination loans are often ideal for individuals who anticipate earning greater income during the later years of the loan, but would benefit from a lower payment in the beginning.
 See Mortgage Loan Rates.

 Where can I take a First Time Home Buyers test?

+If you are a first time home buyer and your home loan exceeds 80% loan to value, you will be required to purchase Mortgage Insurance and attend a First Time Home Buyers Seminar.
 For information on a First Time Home Buyers Seminar, click here and enter the Buyers Ed Code: email@example.com.
 This website offers educational information about buying your first home and offers the required online test you will need to take prior to getting your first home loan.